Funding Q & A’s

-The Lion Foundation is licensed to operate gaming machines, solely for the purpose of raising money for distribution to the community for authorised purposes.
+The Lion Foundation is licensed to operate gaming machines, solely for the purpose of raising money for distribution to the community for Authorised Purpose.

 How long will it take for my application to be processed?

-Grants committees meet monthly, however due to the fluctuations in the number of grant applications received in any given month, we advise applicants to allow AT LEAST EIGHT WEEKS for an application to be considered and a decision to be made.
+Regional Grants Committees and The Lion Foundation Trust Board meet monthly, however due to the fluctuations in the number of grant applications received in any given month, we advise applicants to allow AT LEAST EIGHT WEEKS for an application to be considered and a decision to be made.
 This timeframe is based on the receipt of a complete application and may be extended should we need to request additional documentation or clarification.

 What are the close off dates for applications?

-The Lion Foundation receives applications year round.
-There are no close off dates and The Lion Foundation grants committee’s meet monthly with the exception of January.
+The Lion Foundation receives and processes applications all year round.
+There are no close off dates.

 How often can I apply?